Course Prerequisite, Co-requisite, and Advisory on Recommended Preparation

 A “prerequisite” is a course a student is required to complete with a “C” or better, or a skill a student is required to have before enrolling in another course.

-A “co-requisite” is a course a student is required to take at the same time he or she is enrolled in another course.
+A “co-requisite” is a course a student is required to take while enrolled in another course.
 All prerequisites and co-requisites are designed to ensure students have the skills or information they need to succeed in a course.
 These requirements are established because it has been determined that without meeting them, a student is not likely to receive a passing grade in the course.
 A prerequisite or co-requisite also may be necessary to protect a student’s health and safety, or the health and safety of others.
 Additionally, courses taken without prior completion of the prerequisite may be denied credit upon transfer to a CSU or UC per articulation agreements, either at time of admission or upon petition for graduation.

 An “Advisory on recommended preparation” (listed as “Advisory”) is a course or skill a student should have before enrolling in another course.
 Such recommendations are offered by the faculty who teach these courses, and it should be followed for student success.
 However, unlike a prerequisite or co-requisite, an “Advisory” is not required.